KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ## 3. Terms and definitions
-For the purpose of this document, the terms defined in [RFC6749], [OpenID Connect Core][OIDC] apply.
+For the purpose of this document, the terms defined in [RFC6749] and [OpenID Connect Core][OIDC] apply.

 **Authenticator** - A collection of software and hardware that can be used to authenticate the user